-Amazon Prime has established itself as a significant competitor for mega VOD (video-on-demand) and streaming services.
-It rivals Netflix with top-tier original content, with fan favorites such as The Boys, Man in the High Castle, The Marvelous Mrs. Maisel, and The Grand Tour.
+Amazon Prime became a significant competitor for mega VOD (video-on-demand) and streaming services.
+It rivals Netflix with top-tier original content and fan favorites such as The Boys, Man in the High Castle, The Marvelous Mrs. Maisel, and The Grand Tour.

-Twitch, a live-streaming service originally popular for gaming content, doesn’t need viewers to log in, but it does roll ads.
+Twitch, a live-streaming service originally popular for gaming content, doesn’t need viewers to log in but does roll ads.

 Amazon and IMDb host a growing collection of popular content.
 A recent Lionsgate deal added Mad Men to the platform.
 Other notable TV series include Chicago Fire, Desperate Housewives, Friday Night Lights, Lost, Malcolm in the Middle, and Schitt’s Creek.

-Amazon Prime members pay for the platform, while IMDb TV members and Twitch users watch ads in exchange for content.
+Amazon Prime members pay for the platform, while IMDb TV and Twitch users watch ads in exchange for content.

-The answer is pretty simple actually.
+The answer is pretty simple, actually.

-That isn’t to say that the added platform is entirely to blame.
+That isn’t to say that the added platforms are entirely to blame.

-The pre-show ads promote either Amazon Prime itself or Amazon Prime original content.
-If you’re a frequent binge-watcher, likely, you’ve also noticed the ads between shows.
+The pre-show ads promote either Amazon Prime itself or Amazon Prime’s original content.
+If you’re a frequent binge-watcher, you’ve likely noticed the ads between shows.